how much sleep do you need is a tricky question. knowing how much sleep you need is knowing that you need about 7 hours of sleep

 Sleep 8 hours they say.
 Well, 7–9 hours, but the noise in the self-improvement and health space seems to yell 8 hours.

-Matthew Walker states, “The World Health Organization and the National Sleep Foundation both stipulate an average of eight hours of sleep per night for adults.”
+Matthew Walker says in his book Why We Sleep, “The World Health Organization and the National Sleep Foundation both stipulate an average of eight hours of sleep per night for adults.”

 No, they don’t.

-The National Sleep Foundation and the Centers for Disease Control and Prevention recommend “7 or more” for adults.
+The National Sleep Foundation and the Centers for Disease Control and Prevention recommend “7 or more” for adults.1

 This is a major distinction.